-11.1 Serial Peripheral Interface (SPI)
+11.2 Serial Peripheral Interface (SPI)

-NY8LP11A supports only master mode to access serial Flash/SRAM memory.
+NY8LP10A supports only master mode to access serial Flash/SRAM memory.
 The relative control register SPIMD and SPID are shown as the continued tables.
 To enable the SPI block, users still have to enable the relative option.

 Addr.
-Name R/W Bit it Data Description

-\$1E SPIMD R/W [0] 1/0 SPI shift at Mode3/Mode0 Mode3

-ا ټا⊏ SPIIVID R [7] 1/0 Done

-R [7:0] Read the shifted-in data from SDI XX

-\$1F SPID W [7:0] Latch the data in shift register and starts to shift xx

-Users can set control register SPIMD to select mode3 or mode0 for shifting data out and also read back bit7 of SPIMD to recognize the state of process for further control.
-SPI always shifts data at rising edge of SCK, and when SPI enters idle mode, SCK keeps high at mode3, otherwise keep low at mode0.
+Name R/W Bit Data Default \$1E SPIMD R/W [0] 1/0 SPI shift at Mode3/Mode0 Mode3 ⊅۱⊏ SPIIVID R [7] 1/0 SPI shift Processing/Done Done R [7:0] Read the shifted-in data from SDI xx \$1F SPID W [7:0] Latch the data in shift register and starts to shift xx and when SPI enters idle mode, SCK keeps high at mode3, otherwise keep low at mode0.
 For WRITE procedure, it starts with data loaded in register SPID, then shifts 8-bit data out from MSB to LSB at upcoming eight rising edges, and confirms the end of process by reading bit7 of SPIMD.
 If the bit7 of SPIMD is high, that means system is busy and is not allowed to execute an additional byte of data until it turns to low.